danielfvm/shadow/README.md

 # Show
 "Show" stands for `Shaders On Wallpaper` and it renders a realtime glsl shader on your Linux desktop.
-It is compatible with many shaders from [glslsandbox.com](http://glslsandbox.com/).
+It is compatible with most shaders from [glslsandbox.com](http://glslsandbox.com/).
 Additionally you can put multiple shaders, images, videos and interactive scripts on top of each other to create an amazing looking desktop.

 ![image](https://user-images.githubusercontent.com/23420640/174047138-8fcfc170-c4ed-4fa3-ab06-8030dd264b46.png)